iwein/mimispeelgoed/README.md

 Mimi Speelgoed
 =======

-Webshop made by iwein voor handgemaakt babyspeelgoed made by marte
+Webshop made by iwein for handmade babytoys made by marte